Judge Marcia G. Cooke (1954-2023) Video

 Transcript:

-Marcia Cook was both my dear friend and colleague.
+Marcia Cooke was both my dear friend and colleague.
 Of course, she was a pioneer in our legal community, known for her intellect as well as her even temperament.
 But what I gained most to think from her as both a friend and as a colleague is her fundamental sense of fairness and that she treated everyone with respect, no matter their lot in life.
 And she set a fine example for all of us as public servants.
 I miss her.

-Judge Cook was pivotal to my career.
-She was my champion.
-She saw things that I could achieve that I couldn't fathom at the time.
-And in true Judge Cook's style, she didn't just stop at encouraging words.
-She actively took steps to open doors and never wavered in her support.
 Her impact on the judiciary and the entire bar.
 She leaves a legacy of service.
 She leaves a legacy of integrity.
 She leaves a legacy of kindness.
 She was a compassionate person.
 She cared a lot about the community.
 She cared a lot about the profession and a lot about our country.
-She treated that office as a public trust when she was a prosecutor.
-She treated that office as a public trust when she was the Chief Inspector General of the state of Florida.
-That level of commitment and public spiritedness is her legacy.
+She left her office, she knew her office was a public trust.
+When she was a prosecutor, she treated that office as a public trust.
+When she was the Chief Inspector General of the State of Florida, she treated that office as a public trust.
+And that level of commitment, that public spiritedness, is her legacy.